This startup is helping students to achieve with mindfulness.

 Meanwhile, when we talk about the education gap (the fact that, academically, kids in poor communities of color tend to underperform kids from wealthy white communities), emotional well-being turns out to be a significant factor.
 Math and science teachers aren’t trained as child psychologists, and yet many inner-city teachers are working with a classroom full of kids dealing with emotional trauma in their lives.

-So I was super-excited when I met Ashley Williams and her startup Infinite Focus Schools.
+So I was super-excited when I met Ashley Williams and her startup Clymb.
 A former classroom teacher herself, she’s developed a digital platform to help teachers help their students to improve their mental well-being through mindfulness and other techniques.

 The goal is to teach kids about their cognitive functions and empower them with the tools to cut through toxic stress.
 The digital platform includes an app for the kids and a dashboard for the teachers, with a multimedia curriculum that engages students while teaching them cognitive skills to deal with rejection and conflict, anger and sadness; how to be more mindful, focused, and relaxed.